Guayaki Yerba Mate Traditional (16 oz Can) · โ˜… 4.6 Editor's Choice Check price on Amazon →

 Who should buy Guayaki Traditional?

-Skip if: You are tracking sugar carefully, 25g a can is real sugar and adds up fast.
-Also skip if you brew loose-leaf mate at home, the canned version is convenient but the leaf flavor is fuller from a gourd.
+Skip it if you are tracking sugar carefully, because 25 grams a can adds up fast and the zero sugar line is the better choice for you.
+Also skip it if you already brew loose leaf mate at home, since the canned version is convenient but a gourd gives you fuller flavor.

 Volume16 fl oz (473 ml)